aptos-labs/developer-docs/docs/move/book/structs-and-resources.md

 expensive operation.
 It is important for a programmer to be aware of this copy and make others aware with the explicit syntax `*&`.

-In addition reading from fields, the dot syntax can be used to modify fields, regardless of the field being a primitive type or some other struct.
+In addition, reading from fields, the dot syntax can be used to modify fields, regardless of the field being a primitive type or some other struct.

 ```move